Dysarthria in Adults

 Perceptual Speech Characteristics

-Perceptual speech characteristics are grouped below by the subsystem that contributes most to the feature, recognizing that it is difficult to associate some characteristics with specific subsystems.
+Perceptual speech characteristics are grouped below by the subsystem that contributes most to the feature; however, subsystems associated with some characteristics can vary based on the individual.
 For example, reduced loudness may be a laryngeal problem for some individuals and a respiratory problem for others.
 In addition, due to the interactive nature of the speech subsystems, disruptions in one subsystem can have an impact on others.
 For example, impairments in respiration, phonation, articulation, and/or resonance may be responsible for prosodic deficits.

 Respiration (Breathing)